Huiton-Wu/huiton-wu.github.io/_pages/about.md

   - /about.html
 ---

-I'm a joint Ph.D candidate of University of Chinese Academy of Sciences (UCAS) and City University of Hong Kong (CityU).
-Previously, I got my bachelor degree from Central University of Finance and Economics (CUFE) in 2021.
-My research interests include Graph Neural Network, Data Mining, and Combinatorial Optimization.
+I am a joint Ph.D. candidate at the University of Chinese Academy of Sciences (UCAS) and the City University of Hong Kong (CityU).
+I earned my bachelor's degree from the Central University of Finance and Economics (CUFE) in 2021.
+My research interests encompass Graph Neural Networks, Data Mining, and Combinatorial Optimization.

 News